coin-or/Cbc/README.md

 It is also possible to build Cbc with the Visual Studio compiler from the command line using the procedure for Unix-like environments, using the Msys2 shell or CYGWIN.
 This is the recommended and best-supported way of building Cbc in Windows from source.
+To do so, make sure the `cl` compiler is in your path and add `--enable-msvc to build command of `coinbrew`.

 If you want to build a *parallel version* of CBC using Visual Studio you can following instructions: (thanks to Tobias Stengel and Alexis Guigue).